felipecpc/github-action-jira-report-uploader/README.md

 The action will

-- Query for test executions with the same summary name
+- Query for test plans with the same summary name
-- If there is no, a new test execution will be used
+- If there is no, a new test plan will be used
-- Upload the test results to the test execution
+- Upload the test results to the test plan

 ```